WastedAccounts/goodadvice/README.md

 Random workout button.
 Search functionality.
 Admin page:
+    More Roles:
+        Coach
+User submitted workou

+Completed fixes/updates:
+V0.0.2
+Added
+User Profiles
+Add and display PRs
+Admin functions
+Add Movements
+Changed Signup and Login display location on index DDLs are now populated from the Database instead of statically configured Admin page:
     COMPLETE - Add movements is complete.
 Admins can now add movements based on sport.
-    Shows Version DB and APP
+    COMPLETE - Shows Version DB and APP
-    to activate users,
+    COMPLETE - to activate users,
-    to deactivate users,
+    COMPLETE - to deactivate users,
-    Change roles:
+    COMPLETE - Change roles:
             Admin,
-        power,
-        banned.
-More Roles:
-    Power users,
-    Admin,
-    Mod.
-User submitted workouts?
-Vote on all workouts.
-Like/Hate button to rate workout:
-    Use this or go back and redo a workout.

-Completed fixes/updates:
+            Moderator, Can be set but doesn't change anything from user access User.
-On Workout page display day of week instead of the date better error handling:
+COMPLETE -- Saved time separate of user's notes Validate the input before saving, make sure it's a time stamp On Workout page display day of week instead of the date better error handling:
 I get kicked out each time it errs,